 Before closing the incision, they bend and rotate your knee to test its function.
 Knee replacement surgery lasts about two hours.

 You will spend 1-2 hours in a recovery room after surgery.
 Most people go home on the same day of surgery.
 They will give you medication to help with the pain.

-You need to move your foot and ankle to increase blood flow and prevent swelling and blood clots.
-Using blood thinners and wearing a support hose or compression boots is also helpful to protect against swelling and clotting.
+Moving your foot and ankle increases blood flow and prevents swelling and blood clots.
+Using blood thinners and wearing a support hose or compression boots is also helpful in protecting against swelling and clotting.

-Your team will ask you to do frequent breathing exercises and increase the activity level.
+Your team will ask you to do frequent breathing exercises and increase your activity level.
 You will learn how to exercise your new knee from a physical therapist.

 After leaving the hospital, you will resume physical therapy at home or a center.
-You need to do your exercises regularly and follow your team’s advice about wound care and diet.
+You must exercise regularly and follow your team’s advice about wound care and diet.